hall-lab/speedseq/README.md

 	sudo cp bin/* /usr/local/bin/
 ~~~~~~~~~~~~~~~~~~

-For alternative installations and release issues please consult the website/creator of the tool in question.
+For alternative installations and release issues of any of the above tools please consult the website/creator.

 ##Example Usage
 ----------------------